Glasgow: West End

 and Partick.
 The name is also increasingly being used to refer to any area to the west of Charing Cross.
-The West End is bisected by the River Kelvin, which flows from the Campsie Fells in the north and confluences with the River Clyde at Yorkhill Quay.
+The West End is bisected by the River Kelvin, which flows south-west from the Campsie Fells in the north and joins the River Clyde at Yorkhill, where a new pedestrian bridge has been built connecting the former burghs of Partick and Govan.

-The spire of Sir George Gilbert Scott's Glasgow University main building (the second largest Gothic Revival building in Great Britain) is a major landmark, and can be seen from miles around, sitting atop Gilmorehill.
-The university itself is the fourth oldest in the English-speaking world.
+The spire of Sir George Gilbert Scott's Glasgow University main building, the second largest Gothic Revival building in Great Britain, is a major landmark, and can be seen from miles around, sitting atop Gilmorehill.
+Glasgow University, founded in 1451, is the second oldest in Scotland, and the fourth oldest in the English-speaking world.
 Much of the city's student population is based in the West End, adding to its cultural vibrancy.

-The area is also home to the Kelvingrove Art Gallery and Museum, Hunterian Museum and Art Gallery, Kelvin Hall museums and research facilities, stores, and community sport.
-Adjacent to the Kelvin Hall was the Museum of Transport, which reopened in 2010 after moving to a new location on a former dockland site at Glasgow Harbour where the River Kelvin flows into the Clyde.
+The area is home to the Kelvingrove Art Gallery and Museum, Hunterian Museum and Art Gallery, Kelvin Hall museums and research facilities, stores, and community sport in Yorkhill.
+Adjacent to the Kelvin Hall was the Museum of Transport, which reopened in 2011 as the Riverside Museum, after moving to a new location on a former dockland site at Glasgow Harbour in Partick, where the River Kelvin flows into the Clyde.
 The new building is built to a design by Zaha Hadid.
 The West End Festival, one of Glasgow's largest festivals, is held annually in June.

 Glasgow is the home of the SEC Centre, Great Britain's largest exhibition and conference centre.
-On 30 September 2013, a major expansion of the SECC facilities at the former Queen's Dock by Foster and Partners officially opened – the 13,000-seat Hydro arena.
+In September 2013, a major expansion of the SECC facilities at the former Queen's Dock by Foster and Partners opened – the 13,000-seat Hydro arena.
 Adjacent to the SECC at Queen's Dock is the Clydeside Distillery, a Scotch whisky distillery that opened in 2017 in the former dock pump house.